 The thing I changed in my beauty routine

-Just like for the previous point, I came to the conclusion that it is best to use a different cream for day and night.
+Just like stated before, I came to the conclusion that it is best to use a different cream for day and night.
 I use a lighter cream in the morning.
-I like it that way because it is absorbed by the skin a lot faster, it is not greasy at all. plus, if I choose the wear foundation, I can apply almost immediately after.
+I like it that way because it is absorbed by the skin a lot faster.
+Plus, if I choose the wear foundation, I can apply it almost immediately after.

 On the other hand, a rich, nourishing, very hydrating cream is a necessity for my skin.
 By applying it in the evening I can give it time to be properly absorbed.
-Also, a huge part why I like using in the evening is that I don’t have to worry that my face will look greasy.
+Also, I don’t have to worry that my face will look greasy.